-In 2017, Datin Mariam Prudence Yusof was appointed as a Board member of Bursa Malaysia Berhad, Bursa Malaysia Derivatives Berhad, Bursa Malaysia Derivatives Clearing Berhad and resigned from the Board on 1 May 2020.
+In 2017, Datin Mariam Prudence was appointed as a Board member of Bursa Malaysia Berhad, Bursa Malaysia Derivatives Berhad, Bursa Malaysia Derivatives Clearing Berhad and resigned from the Board on 1 May 2020.
 She also serves on the Board of RAM Rating Services Berhad and iFast Capital Sdn Bhd.

-She is the mother of Encik Azril Akmar Bin Attan Akmar.
-Save as disclosed, she does not have any family relationship with any Director and/or major shareholder of the Company and there is no business arrangement with the Company in which she has personal interest.
+She does not have any family relationship with any Director and/ or major shareholder of the Company and there is no business arrangement with the Company in which she has personal interest.